gregrgay/edx-documentation/en_us/shared/exercises_tools/image_mapped_input.rst

 Specify a Rectangular Area
 ****************************************

-To specify a rectangular area, locate the ``rectangle`` attribute in the ``<imageinput>`` element.
+To specify a rectangular area, edit the ``rectangle`` attribute in the ``<imageinput>`` element.

 * Specify the coordinate pair for the upper-left and lower-right corners of